Onepredict/onebone/README.md

 We appreciate and welcome contributions.
 Small improvements or fixes are always appreciated; issues labeled as "good first issue" may be a good starting point.

-Writing code isn't the only wat to contribute to oplib.
+Writing code isn't the only way to contribute to oplib.
 You can also:

 - triage issues
 - review pull requests